gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 Reporting what the numbers really say means owning the experiments that went nowhere, too.
-Fusing the metadata-extraction walks into one tree pass moved it a few percent at most, because parsing and property extraction dominate that path and the walks were already cheap.
-And a bottom-up rewrite of the `:has()` selector, which is still quadratic on deeply nested trees, wants a scratch field on every node that the 80-byte node struct has no room for, so it stays on the list.
-The honest state of the code is that `:has()` on a pathological tree can still blow up, and I have not fixed it yet.
+Fusing the metadata-extraction walks into one tree pass moved it a few percent at most, because parsing and property extraction dominate that path and the walks were already cheap, so it stayed on the list.

+The [`:has()`](https://developer.mozilla.org/en-US/docs/Web/CSS/:has) selector was the harder admission, and it is the one I get to take back.
+Its evaluation re-walked each candidate anchor's subtree, so a deeply nested tree drove it quadratic, and the clean fix, a bottom-up pass, wanted a scratch field on every node that the 80-byte struct had no room for.
+The 1.0 answer routes around the struct instead of growing it.
+A per-query memo, an open-addressing table keyed on the pair of the relative selector and a subtree root, computes "does this subtree contain a match" once and reuses the answer across every anchor that asks, so the re-walk collapses to one amortized-linear pass.
+It costs ordinary markup
+nothing: the memo is consulted only past 24 levels of nesting and allocated only when the selector actually uses `:has()` and the tree is actually that deep, so a page that nests eight levels runs the same direct walk it always did, and only the pathological tree that used to blow up now stays linear.
+The one thing I said I had not fixed is fixed.

 ## Making it free-threaded